 Here are the instructions all together on one page.

 Every year the ADASS Program Organizing Committee provides financial support to a limited quantity of conference participants who apply for it.
-If you wish to be considered a candidate for financial aid, you are invited to check in the corresponding box of the submission form and fill in the appropriate extra fields.
-Additionally, you are required to formalize your application for financial aid by sending to the Local Organizing Committee no later than August 1, 2019 a cover letter providing details about what you hope to get from attending ADASS, indicating the type (oral, poster) and title of your contribution, your CV and, in the case of students, a recommendation letter from your supervisor.
+If you wish to be considered a candidate for financial aid, you are invited to check in the corresponding box of the registration form.
+Additionally, you are required to formalize your application for financial aid by uploading, no later than July 1, 2019 a cover letter providing details about what you hope to get from attending ADASS, indicating the type (oral, poster) and title of your contribution, your CV.
+In the case you are a students, a recommendation letter from your supervisor is required.
+The registration for will show two fields to specify the referee name and email address.
+The referee will automatically receive a referee request by email and a key to upload his PDF letter into the ADASS registration system.
 We do expect you to publish your presentation in the ADASS proceedings.

 Scientific contributions to the ADASS conference can be in oral or poster form and must adhere to ADASS Presentation and Publication Policies.
 In particular:

 - The first author is the presenting author, and must attend the conference.